 Hannah is an established organizer with experience in policy and communications.
 Prior to joining OTG, Hannah worked on the policy team at the Reporters Committee for Freedom of the Press, and served as press secretary and outreach coordinator for a U.S. Representative.
 She also has covered global health issues through previous work for the Open Society Foundations and the Sabin Vaccine Institute, where she wrote about leading issues in immunization.
 Hannah holds a B.A. in International Relations from Tufts University.

-Emily Manna’s policy work centers on transparency and accountability for U.S. military and national security programs, records management and data preservation, and transparency as it relates to immigration and civil liberties policies.
-Emily also coordinates with coalition members, implementing OTG’s programmatic activities.
+Emily Manna’s policy work focuses on transparency and accountability for U.S. military and national security programs, records management and data preservation, and expanding proactive disclosure and the public’s right to know.
 Prior to joining OTG, Emily focused on civil liberties and human rights issues in U.S. national security and foreign policy.
 She worked in community relations at the Arab American Institute and as a researcher for the American University Ibn Khaldun Chair of Islamic Studies.

 Emily holds a Masters in Public Policy from Georgetown University, where her research focused on the U.S. drone program, and a B.A. from American University.